COVID-19 update: A message from our partnersRead more

 Employers are required to send this document to each employee and the IRS at the end of the year.
 It reports employee annual wages and taxes withheld from paychecks.

 For taxpayers living in designated disaster areas, the IRS extends certain filing and tax payment dates.
 Taxpayers living in the affected areas (and those whose tax professionals are located in those areas) have relief from penalties for filing under the new extended dates.
 These filing and payment extensions are also available to some relief workers.

 Visit the IRS's Disaster Assistance and Emergency Relief for Individuals and Businesses page for up-to-date information.

-Please call for help with specific details about your filing requirements and for more information on tax deadlines that apply to your business.
+Please contact us today for help with specific details about your filing requirements and for more information on tax deadlines that apply to your business.